REBA: A Refinement-Based Architecture for Knowledge Representation and Reasoning in Robotics: Logician's Domain Representation

 The transition diagram $\tau_H$ described by $\mathcal{D}_H$ is too large to depict in a picture.
 The top part of Figure~\ref{fig:refine-state-trans} shows the transitions of $\tau_H$ corresponding to a $move$ between two places.
 The only fluent shown there is the location of the robot $rob_1$---the values of other fluents remain unchanged and are not shown here.
-The actions of this coarse-resolution transition diagram $\tau_H$ of the logician, as described above, are assumed to be deterministic, and the values of its fluents are assumed to be observable.
+The actions of this coarse-resolution transition diagram $\tau_H$ of the logician, as described above, are assumed to be deterministic.
+Also, the values of coarse-resolution fluents are assumed to be known at each time step.
 These assumptions allow the robot to do fast, tentative planning and diagnostics necessary for achieving its assigned goals.

 The domain representation described above should ideally be tested extensively.
 This can be done by including various recorded histories of the domain, which may include histories with prioritized defaults (Example~\ref{ex:defaults}), and using the resulting programs to solve various reasoning tasks. } \end{example2}